 Metal Roofing Sheets

-Metal roofing sheets are commonly made from materials such as steel or aluminum.
-They are known for their strength and resistance to environmental conditions.
+Metal roofing sheets are widely used due to their strength and durability.
+They are commonly made from materials such as steel or aluminum.

 Plastic Roofing Sheets

-Plastic roofing sheets are lightweight and often used in areas where transparency or light transmission is needed.
+Plastic roofing sheets are lightweight and often used in areas requiring natural light.

 Fiber Cement Sheets

-These sheets are made from a mixture of cement and reinforcing fibers.
-They provide durability and are often used in residential and industrial settings.
+These sheets are made from a mixture of cement and fibers.

 Common Materials